-For many women who suffer from abnormally heavy periods or severe menstrual symptoms, taking a small glass of willow bark can do wonders for everything from period pains and cramping to mood swings and unnecessary stress hormones in the body.
+For many women who suffer from abnormally heavy periods or severe menstrual symptoms, taking a small glass of willow bark tea or tincture can do wonders for everything from period pains and cramping to mood swings and unnecessary stress hormones in the body.
 Its relaxing characteristics are particularly good in these circumstances, as they can help re-balance hormones in a woman’s body.

 Many people turn to willow bark to enhance their weight loss efforts, namely because the herb combines so well with other fat-burning and metabolism-boosting substances.
 It can intensify the effects of these herbs in a healthy way, thereby increasing their efficacy and improving your results even further.

 The appearance of the skin is very important for many people, and the high content of antioxidant compounds found in willow bark can have a major impact on the health of the skin.
 Whether applied topically or consumed, willow bark can increase blood flow to the skin due to its antioxidants, while also reducing the appearance of wrinkles and age marks.
 Furthermore, it can eliminate inflammation in the skin and ease the pain of insect bites and irritation.

 Willow bark is most commonly derived from the bark of the white willow tree, which has the scientific name Salix alba.
 This tree is native to Europe and Central Asia and has been in use as a medicine for nearly 5,000 years.
 The benefits of this bark are numerous and well studied, which is why it remains such a popular and trusted alternative medicine for a variety of afflictions.